tobert/hal-9001/README.md

 # Hal-9001

-A bot library written in Go.

-Hal is a Go library that offers a number of facilities for creating a bot and its plugins.
+Hal-9001 is a Go library that offers a number of facilities for creating a bot and its plugins.

 # Goals